 Fresh from her appointment as Director of the Institute of Social and Preventive Medicine, Murielle Bochud takes a true-or-false quiz all about coffee and its main component, caffeine.

 The anxious and the coffee-break lovers amongst you need not worry – Murielle Bochud readily admits to drinking four cups a day.
-Appointed Director on 1 August 2017, the public health expert spent two years in charge of menuCH, Switzerland’s National Nutrition Survey.
+The public health expert spent two years in charge of menuCH, Switzerland’s National Nutrition Survey.
 “Although the average Swiss drinks 250 millilitres of coffee a day, the findings illustrate some very significant differences between our three language regions.”

 It comes rather as a surprise: German speakers consume twice as much as their Italian-speaking counterparts in terms of volume, with the French-speaking Swiss somewhere in the middle.
 Murielle Bochud is less shocked: “The people in German-speaking Switzerland tend to take their coffee long while the Ticinese prefer shorter, Italian-style measures.”
 A preconception about to be dismantled?
 It’s not the only one.